Aiden-Koorsen/Build-It/ReadMe.md

 A simple but powerful build system that only rebuilds when nessary

-Read the readme to learn more.
+Read the todo.txt to learn more.